-The cathedral city of Canterbury is a vibrant and cosmopolitan city, with a thriving city centre offering a wide array of High Street brands alongside a diverse mix of independent retailers, cafes and international restaurants.
-The city also offers a fine selection of sporting, leisure and recreational amenities, including the refurbished Marlowe Theatre.
+The city of Canterbury (less than 8 miles) is a vibrant and cosmopolitan city, with a thriving city centre offering a wide array of High Street brands alongside a diverse mix of independent retailers, cafes and international restaurants.
+The city also offers a fine selection of sporting, leisure and recreational amenities, including the Marlowe Theatre.

 We endeavour to make our sales particulars accurate and reliable, however, they do not constitute or form part of an offer or any contract and none is to be relied upon as statements of representation or fact.
 Any services, systems and appliances listed in this specification have not been tested by us and no guarantee as to their operating ability or efficiency is given.
 All measurements, floor plans and site plans are a guide to prospective buyers only, and are not precise.
 Fixtures and fittings shown in any photographs are not necessarily included in the sale and need to be agreed with the seller.

 - Many Lovely Period Features Throughout

 - Sitting Room With Fireplace & Wood Burner

 - Kitchen/Breakfast Room With The Roundel